wolfgangr/SDM2rrd/docs/ressources.md

-# ressource usage
+# Ressource Usage

-I have it running togehter with a couple of similiar projects on a 10 year old 'thin client' laptop style hardware single core 1200 MHz AMD G-T44R Processor and 4GB RAM.
-Mass storage is a 64 GB SSD. rrd as configured need 311 MB - so this is luxury.
+I have it running togehter with a couple of similiar projects on a 10 year old ' Fujitsu Futro S900 thin client' laptop style hardware.
+CPU is a single core 1200 MHz AMD G-T44R Processor, and 4GB RAM.
+Mass storage is a 64 GB SSD.

+rrd as configured need 311 MB - so there is still some luxury.
 Nevertheless, it's wise to use df and du commands and maybe a calculator while playing with rrd configurations.

 There is a 64-bit debian 10.7 on the box.
 Completely headless except for bios configuration.
 'Thin server', so to say.
 All PERL modules used are from debian main repo, no backports, no CPAN, no custom build.

-So I guess a raspberry could do the job as well, but I haven't tried.
+To my guess, a raspberry could do the job as well, but I haven't tried.
 Personally, I don't like the idea of runnig rrd on SD-cards.
 Don't like mass storage, network and peripheral access all sharing the same USB Bus.
 File systems for 24/7 operations mounted over fragile USB plugs.
 But all that may be a matter of taste.